Methods of Mediums and Psychics

 Trusting first impressions isn't always a good idea.
 Objects in the rearview mirror are closer than they appear and mediums who claim to be talking to the dead are probably just lying.
 In fact, when looking at the scientific evidence it is unlikely that any sort of genuine medium exists.

 Cold reading is the main technique that your garden variety medium will use.
-Wikipedia defines it as:
+Wikipedia defines cold reading as:

 Cold reading doesn’t require any prior knowledge of a person and is therefore very useful for mediums.
-Performer and author Derren Brown describes it as “fascinating, powerful and hugely manipulative."
+Magician and author Derren Brown describes it as “fascinating, powerful and hugely manipulative."

 Seven Cold Reading Elements